 Tailor your tone to your situation:

-Scenario 1: Voluntary Resignation (New Job)
+1: Voluntary Resignation (New Job)

 - Tone: Positive, forward-looking.